isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2018-03-01-speech-by-minister-josephine-teo-population.md

 ---
 layout: post
-title: "Speech by Minister Josephine Teo on Population at Committee of Supply 2018"
+title: 'Speech by Minister Josephine Teo on Population at Committee of Supply 2018'
-date:   2018-03-01
+date: 2018-03-01T00:00:00.000Z
-permalink: "/media-centre/speeches/2018-03-01-speech-by-minister-josephine-teo-population"
+permalink: /media-centre/speeches/2018-03-01-speech-by-minister-josephine-teo-population

 ---

 _“Together, We Can Be Well-Prepared For Our Future”_